Nike-Inc/Willow/README.md

 ## Installation

 > **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
 > It is highly recommended to target only iOS 8+ when using Willow.
-Targeting iOS 7 and below is problematic and not supported by dependency management systems such as CocoaPods and Carthage.
+Targeting iOS 7 as a deployment target is problematic and not supported by dependency management systems such as CocoaPods and Carthage.
-> For Swift 1.2 using the Xcode 6.3 Beta, use the swift_1.2 branch.

 ### CocoaPods